 “At the end of the day, this is their mess.
 Whoever made five billion dollars is the person who has the most responsibility to clean this up,” she tells Refinery29 Australia over Zoom.

 “For any individual who beats themselves up because [they] can't change [their] wardrobe overnight, I want to be like, ‘hey look, you're not a bad person, there are some things we have definitely wilfully turned an eye to, but at the end of the day, it's absolutely this guy's problem more than it's yours; he just hides behind a pile of money.’”

 You can hear the exasperated tone in Barber's voice when discussing the male CEOs heading these corporations (95% of global CEOs are men).

 She points to a concept by Naomi Klein that suggests that if a corporation were human, it would act like a psychopath.
-Yet on the other hand, through social media, we have a romanticised narrative of brands masquerading as relatable and likeable people.
+Yet on the other hand, through social media, we have a romanticized narrative of brands masquerading as relatable and likeable people.

 "So we did what we did on the Internet and we dragged them.
-It was the first time I saw them really apologise,” explains Aja.
+It was the first time I saw them really apologize,” explains Aja.
 “But even in [its] apology [it] tried to make it seem like [it’s] just a little human instead of having a [massive] team people who work on the sustainability issues within the brand.
-It's like, stop trying to humanise yourself, you are a corporation with way more tentacles than an octopus.”
+It's like, stop trying to humanize yourself, you are a corporation with way more tentacles than an octopus.”